How Does Menstrual Cycle Occur.?Cureka

 Hormones Changes: Stress, over-exercising, diet, or taking an emergency contraception pill

 Regular cycles that are longer or shorter than this, from 21 to 40 days, are normal.
-But, if you exceeds the limit, consider contact your doctor, and intake herbal and ayurvedic products online.
+But, if you exceeds the limit, consider contact your doctor or intake capsules that are doctors approved.